RahavAyalon/trip_planner/api/README.md

    - The API utilizes LLM-guard to block any attempt for prompt injection.
    - The API uses Redis to cache user's valid requests along their responses.
 2) GET api/trips/history - returns the 5 last valid requests sent to the system alongside their responses.
-   - Future improvements may include session management + User DB management (For example, using MongoDB), which will enable each user to view only its history.

 The API utilizes a designated logger for debugging and logging purposes.